MrAMS/bazel-chisel-demo/README.md

   ```
 - The EDA flow (`make eda`) is RAM & CPU intensive.
 Use --jobs=N on Bazel commands to limit concurrent jobs if resources are constrained.
 - [Zed](https://github.com/zed-industries/zed) + [Metals](https://github.com/scalameta/metals-zed) + GTKWave is recommended for development (2025-11-23).
-- You can check branch [WORKSPACE](https://github.com/MrAMS/bazel-chisel-demo/tree/WORKSPACE) for WORKSPACE workflow.
+- You can check branch [WORKSPACE](https://github.com/MrAMS/bazel-chisel-demo/tree/WORKSPACE) for more stable workflow.

 ## License